lolout1/lolout1/README.md

 I am a disciplined and high agency engineer who enjoys working on challenging projects.
-My experience is extensive in breadth and depth ; right now I’m focused on publishing AI/ML + edge computing research and shipping side projects before graduating in Spring 2026
+My experience is extensive in breadth and depth ; right now I’m focused on publishing AI/ML + edge computing research and shipping side projects before graduating .

 ## 🔧 Current interests and past experience